jissac/SDCND/Term2/Kidnapped_Vehicle/README.md

 ### Particle Filters
 Unlike the Kalman filter which is a single Gaussian, the particle filter can be used to represent multi-modal distributions.
 The particle filter uses particles to represent a discrete guess (X and Y coordinates, heading) as to where the robot might be.
 The set of several thousand of these guesses forms the filter - depending on how consistent the particles are with the sensor measurements, the correct set of particles will survive.
 Those thousands of particles that are then clustered together at a single location form the approximate belief of the robot as it localizes itself.

-The filter has 4 main steps.
-The figure below illustrates the major steps:
+The filter has 4 main steps - Initialization, Prediction, Update, and Resample.
+The figure below illustrates these major steps:

 ![image1](./particle_filter_overview.png)